Zeraphael/Alcohol_Use_Analysis_Females_2022/README.md

 ## 📁 Dataset
 Due to file size limits on GitHub, the dataset can be downloaded from:
 [Download U.S. Chronic Disease Indicators CSV](https://drive.google.com/file/d/1hgpROR6TWwl_YruN-VGE24QZwPEVxYu_/view?usp=sharing)
+$$$$$ THE SQL PART$$$$$$

+ Chronic Disease Analysis (2019)

+## Overview
+This project explores alcohol-related chronic disease data from 2019 in the U.S., using SQL for data cleaning, analysis, and insight generation.

+## Dataset(after cleaned and filterd by python)
+The dataset contains indicators from the Chronic Disease Indicators (CDI) database, filtered for:
+- **Year**: 2019
+- **Data Value Type**: Number
+- **Age Groups**: All age groups
+- **Topic**: Alcohol-related health indicators

+## Goals
+- Analyze average and total disease values across age groups, locations, and topics.
+- Identify top states with the highest alcohol-related values.
+- Explore data distribution for specific age groups.
+- Clean and validate data by checking for missing values.

+## Key Analyses
+- Average DataValue by age group.
+- Total and average values per topic.
+- Top 10 states by average alcohol-related indicators.
+- Distribution for age group "0-44" across states and specifically in New York.
+- Missing value check to ensure data quality.
+- Min/Max value check for anomalies.

+## Tools Used
+- MySQL
+- CSV Import
+- SQL Queries

+## How to Use
+1. Run the SQL script `Disease_analysis.sql` in MySQL.
+2. Load your data into the `disease_analysis` table.
+3. Execute the queries to explore insights.

+## Author
+Biniyam Fenta – SQL & Data Analysis Enthusiast